cgiffard/SmartClone/README.md

 #### Notes:

-* Currently, this module *will* blow the stack when confronted with big objects.
+* †Currently, this module *will* blow the stack if you're a nutcase and have objects nested (without relying on circularity) tens of thousands deep.
-* It also doesn't currently test for circular references.
-Be warned.
-(Fixing ASAP.)

 ## Testing